 Elk Grove has the lowest rate of homelessness in Sacramento County, but homelessness is on the rise in the city, as it is in most communities in California.
 This circumstance is largely due to increasing housing prices and a serious housing shortage.
 The City continues to look at new options for addressing homelessness and is participating in regional efforts focused on housing and healthcare.

-Attend A Housing & Homelessness Virtual Town Hall Meeting
+Housing & Homelessness Virtual Town Hall Meeting

-The City hosted two virtual town hall meetings that provided an opportunity for staff from the City's Housing and Public Services Division, Code Enforcement Division, Elk Grove Police Department's Homeless Outreach Team, and Cosumnes CSD to present information to the public on how affordable housing and homeless strategies are implemented.
+The City hosted two virtual town hall meetings in 2022 that provided an opportunity for staff from the City's Housing and Public Services Division, Code Enforcement Division, Elk Grove Police Department's Homeless Outreach Team, and Cosumnes CSD to present information to the public on how affordable housing and homeless strategies are implemented.
 Questions and feedback from the public is encouraged.
 Each meeting covered specific areas of the City byCity Council DistrictandCSD Board service area divisions.

 These meetings were held via Zoom.